CloudSat - Looking at clouds in 3D

 A constellation of satellites

 A distinct feature of CloudSat is its role in a constellation of scientific research satellites.
-This constellation, known as the A-Train, also includes: CALIPSO, which was launched at the same time as CloudSat aboard a Delta rocket, as well as Aqua, Aura, and PARASOL.
-A sixth satellite, OCO, was launched in 2008.
+This constellation, known as the A-Train, also includes CALIPSO, which was launched at the same time as CloudSat aboard a Delta rocket, as well as Aqua, Aura, OCO-2 and GCOM-W1 ("Shizuku").

-The Aqua satellite, the head of the pack, has numerous instruments on board to collect data on the Earth's atmosphere.
-Aura, at the back of the formation, is studying air quality, the ozone layer, and climate change.
-PARASOL, a mission led by France, researches how light is diffused by clouds and atmospheric aerosols.
-This mission affords a better understanding of the impact of human activity on global warming.
+The Aqua satellite has numerous instruments on board to collect data on the Earth's atmosphere.
+Aura is studying air quality, the ozone layer, and climate change.

 Canada is in the thick of it

 Since Canada has expertise in space radar, NASA invited the CSA to participate in the CloudSat mission in 1998.

-Ontario companies CPI, of Georgetown, and COM DEV, of Cambridge, answered the CSA's call for tenders for this mission.
-These two space industry leaders developed a key element of the cloud profiling radar, the extended interaction klystrons (EIKs), as well as a central component of an electronic receiver: the radio frequency electronics subsystem or RFES.
-A klystron is a specialized electronic tube similar in concept to those used in microwave ovens.
-It generates radar waves that are used by CloudSat to probe the vertical structure of clouds.
+Ontario companies CPI and COM DEV International Ltd. (now Honeywell Canada) answered the CSA's call for tenders for this mission.
+These two space industry leaders developed a key element of the cloud profiling radar, the extended interaction klystrons (EIKs), as well as a central component of an electronic receiver: the radio frequency electronics subsystem (RFES).
+A klystron is a specialized electronic tube that generates radar waves used by CloudSat to probe the vertical structure of clouds.

-CSA is also providing support to Canadian scientific investigations related to the mission.
+The CSA has also provided support to Canadian scientific investigations related to the mission.
 David Hudak, Ron Stewart, and Howard Barker of the Meteorological Service of Canada are helping the U.S. team.
 Jean-Pierre Blanchet, of the Université du Québec à Montréal, is also a member of the CloudSat mission research team.
-Together, they bring to the mission their expertise in a variety of disciplines ranging from general atmospheric science to the improvement of computer algorithms and data checking.
+Together, they bring their expertise to the mission in a variety of disciplines ranging from general atmospheric science to the improvement of computer algorithms and data validation.